-Financial Services Organizations have a huge scope for Company Secretaries in practise as they are largely unorganised, have various challenges and have tough ground realities.
+Financial Services Organizations have a huge scope for practice of Company Secretaries as they are largely unorganised, have various challenges and have tough ground realities.
 The seminar was focused to present valuable insights for professionals and awareness to students about the opportunities rising in this niche area of the corporate world.